Nevin-Thomas/Nevin-Thomas/README.md

 ### Hi there 👋, my name is Nevin Thomas

 Hello, I'm Nevin Thomas.
 I am a student studying Bsc Information and Knowledge Systems (IT and Enterprise).
 I really enjoy learning languages and frameworks.
-I am also very interested in web design and development, and cyber security.
+I am also very interested in web design and development.

 Skills: REACT / Java / C++ / JS / HTML / CSS / Angular